ezDeFi/chain-backend/sample-data/readme.md

   make-sample-data`.
 * Configuration files is located at directory `./config` and can be add more as needed.
-* Each configuration file can produces more than one a dataset, depend on attribute `random_count`.
+* Each configuration files produces more than one a dataset, depend on attribute `random_count`.
 * Configuration file follows JSON data structure.